ChocoboCoding/HyskyAPI/README.md

 Unofficial Hypixel API created for handling Auctions of Skyblock gamemode with ease and efficiency.

 # Working with the API
-The root access of the API is at https://hysky.000webhostapp.com/apihandle.php
+The root of the API is at https://hysky.000webhostapp.com/apihandle.php

+Right now you can access the API for free without an API key as it's still in Beta.

 So let me tell you how this API exactly works: